GoOz/BloogArt/content/a-taste-of-rotterdam/index.md

 title: A taste of Rotterdam
 date: 2024-08-05
 photo: photo.jpg
-photo_alt: Landscape of a Rotterdam street in front of a river surrounded by greenery
+photo_alt: Picture of a Rotterdam street in front of a river surrounded by greenery
-tags: Landscape
+tags: [Boring lines, Landscape]
 ---